-The Audit Committee has responsibility for the appointment, retention and oversight of the work of our independent auditors, to recommend their selection and engagement, to review and approve in advance all non-audit related work performed by our independent registered public accounting firm prior to the performance of each such service.
-The Audit Committee is also required to establish formal policies and procedures for the engagement of the independent auditors to provide permitted non-audit services.
-The Audit Committee gave its prior approval to all services provided by our independent auditors in fiscal 2011 and 2012.
-The Audit Committee has determined that the provision of services by Cherry, Bekaert & Holland, L.L.P, is compatible with maintaining the independence of the independent registered public accounting firm.
+The Audit Committee has responsibility for the appointment, retention and oversight of the work of the Company's independent auditors, to recommend their selection and engagement, to review and approve in advance all non-audit related work performed by the Company's independent registered public accounting firm prior to the performance of each such service.
+The Audit Committee also is required to establish formal policies and procedures for the engagement of the independent auditors to provide permitted non-audit services.
+The Audit Committee gave its prior approval to all services provided by the Company's independent auditors in fiscal 2013 and 2012.
+The Audit Committee has determined that the provision of services by Cherry Bekaert LLP is compatible with maintaining the independence of the independent registered public accounting firm.